GHeinzelmann/GHOAT.py/README.md

 7. J. Wang, R.M.
 Wolf, J.W.
 Caldwell, and P. A. Kollman, D. A. Case (2004) "Development and testing of a general AMBER force field".
 Journal of Computational Chemistry, 25, 1157-1174.

 8. M. R. Shirts and J. Chodera (2008) “Statistically optimal analysis of samples from multiple equilibrium states.”
 Journal of  Chemical Physics, 129, 129105.

+9. F. P. S. Souza, G. Heinzelmann and G. F. Caramori (2023) “Investigating the Solvent Effects on Binding Affinity of PAHs−ExBox4+ Complexes: An Alchemical Approach”.
+Journal of Physical Chemistry B, 127, 249.